 Antioxidant content of commonly available commercial cumin in Pakistan was found to be “potent.”8 It’s unclear whether the same holds true for cumin in other countries, but I imagine it probably is.
 Go with whole seeds and grind as needed, if possible, as ground cumin (and anything, really) will be more exposed to the air and thus more liable to degrade.
 If you’ve got ground cumin, store it in the fridge in an airtight, sealed container.
 It also helps to heat the seeds before grinding to really release the flavor.
 I usually toast them on a cast iron skillet over low heat for a couple minutes (just wait for the smell and don’t let them burn), but one study9 found that microwaving whole cumin seeds actually preserved the aromatic and antioxidant compounds better than traditional oven roasting.
 Go figure.

 Black cumin isn’t the same as culinary cumin – its uses are more medicinal.

 Curries are great and expected places to insert cumin, of course, but why not branch out and explore?
 Cumin used to act as a replacement for expensive black pepper for people who couldn’t afford it, so why not treat it like that yourself and add it to things you’d otherwise never think to?
 Cumin and scrambled eggs.
 Cumin and sweet potatoes.
 Cumin and homemade stock for a nice hot drink before bed.
 If you’d eat it with black pepper, try it with cumin – not for any health benefits, necessarily, but just for a nice change of pace.
 My latest favorite is beef (any cut will do) marinated in lime juice, wheat-free tamari, and cumin.
-I just did a batch of bone-in short ribs like that with homemade beef broth, as a slight alteration of Richard Nikoley’s excellent short rib recipe, and it was incredible.
+I just did a batch of bone-in short ribs like that with homemade beef broth, and it was incredible.
 I highly recommend it.